developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 #### C) Signature Presence Detection

-When scanning a document with **Document Capture,** DataWedge can detect the presence of a handwritten signature.
+Detect the presence of a handwritten signature when scanning a document with Document Capture.
 This feature is useful particularly for delivery or courier services to automatically check if a signature is missing, rather than manually performing the check.
-This setting is controlled through the Content Provider.
+The [NextGen SimulScan Template](../../templatebuilder) is required to designate the region on the form used to identify the location of the signature to detect its presence.
 Applies to [Image Capture](../../templatebuilder/#imagecapture) template type.
+Signature presence detection is controlled through the Content Provider.
 See [Content Provider programmer's guide](../../programmers-guides/content-provider/#parameters) for more information.<br>

 Video demonstration of signature presence detection: